Kimserey/Groomgy.MessageComsumer/README.md

 ## A framework to consume messages.

-Provide a scoped consumption of messages.
+Provide a scoped consumption of messages, with configuration setup and logging.

+- Host
+- Path Filter
+- Decoder
+- Handler

+### `Host`

 Quick sample of a host definition: